MoosaSaadat/word-shooter/README.md

 The objective of this project was to test programming skills (in C++) taught in the course.

+Words provided in the file **words_alpha.txt** are used to match the words formed by combination of letters in horizontal, vertical or diagonal direction.

 **Project Guidelines:** [pdf](assets/instructions.pdf)

 <br />